aovabo/blogger/testdata/posts/agrifoodtech.md

 1. **Understanding the African and Nigerian Farming Market**

 The farming market in Africa, and particularly in Nigeria, is notably fragmented.
 Agriculture is a critical sector in Africa, employing about 70% of the continent's population in various roles.
-In Nigeria, the agricultural sector plays a substantial role in the economy, employing over 35% of the workforce and contributing more than 20% of the GDP.This is particularly noteworthy when compared to Ethiopia, where agriculture makes up an even larger portion, accounting for 40% of their GDP.
+In Nigeria, the agricultural sector plays a substantial role in the economy, employing over 35% of the workforce and contributing more than 20% of the GDP.
+This is particularly noteworthy when compared to Ethiopia, where agriculture makes up an even larger portion, accounting for 40% of their GDP.
 A significant aspect of this sector is the dominance of smallholder women farmers; they constitute 70% of the agricultural workforce and produce 60% of the food consumed in Nigeria.
 My mother, a smallholder farmer herself, is part of this significant demographic.
 [1].

 2. **Personal Experience and Market Changes**